akshatkhatri/GPT_from_scratch_clean_tensorflow/Function_DOCUMENTATION.md

 ---

-This API documentation provides comprehensive coverage of all public interfaces and methods in the custom GPT implementation.
+This API documentation provides comprehensive coverage of all public interfaces and methods in the custom GPT implementation, including experimental utilities developed during the research phase.
 For implementation details and examples, refer to the source code in the respective modules.